I’m going to Saguaro Lake this weekend, so I thought I’d recap a memorable 2011 camping trip.

 I wasn’t looking forward to leaving.

 We commented on how fun the camping trip was and how we should return sometime.
 But the possibility of our car being towed was also in the back of our minds.
 Toward the end of our canoe ride back I would strain my eyes trying to see if I could spot it.
 It was the least enjoyable part of the trip.
-Dodging wakes seemed more stressful.
+Dodging wakes was even more stressful.
 Luckily, as we neared the marina, I noticed a black SUV parked in the loading area.
 We got lucky!
 A sweet ending to 2011.